 You might hear many times the acronym VPN which stands for Virtual Private Network, but the question is what it is, how it works and why we need it.
 Before that, we need to clarify a few things first.

-Technically speaking, VPN is a network tunnel.
-So what network tunnel is?
+Technically speaking, a VPN is a network tunnel.
+So what a network tunnel is?

 It is a logical conduit through which network data flows.
 This conduit is usually encrypted, providing security to non-protected data.

 Three are 3 types of network tunnel solutions:

 They all do the same thing, but in a different way.
 Different setup and installation procedures.
 Some of them are automatically supported by all communication software, some requires special integrations.
 Some requires special appliances; some are very expensive and some are free.